EgoGrasp: World-Space Hand-Object Interaction Estimation from Egocentric Videos: Related Work

+\mypara{Hand Pose Estimation.} Hand Pose Estimation has developed rapidly in recent years, with early methods primarily targeting third-person perspectives under the assumption of minimal occlusion and stable camera viewpoints.
+Single-hand approaches typically regress MANO~\cite{mano} model parameters~\cite{boukhayma20193d}, while two-hand methods employ implicit modeling or graph convolutions for interaction reconstruction~\cite{lee2023im2hands, li2022interacting}.
 Egocentric hand estimation is crucial for teaching robots manipulation tasks from a first-person perspective, facilitating advancements in embodied intelligence and virtual reality.
 Existing methods~\cite{ohkawa2023assemblyhands, prakash20243d, liu2024single, wen2023hierarchical} typically reconstruct hand poses in the camera coordinate system, limiting their ability to model hand-object interactions globally.
 To overcome this, recent studies have explored world-space pose estimation to recover hand poses and trajectories in world coordinates.
 For example, Dyn-HaMR~\cite{yu2025dyn} integrates SLAM-based camera tracking with hand motion regression to achieve 4D global motion reconstruction.
-Similarly, HaWoR~\cite{zhang2025hawor} decouples hand motion from camera trajectories by leveraging adaptive SLAM and motion completion networks, enabling the modeling of hand-object interactions in the world frame.
+Similarly, HaWoR~\cite{zhang2025hawor} decouples hand motion from camera trajectories by leveraging adaptive SLAM and motion completion networks, enabling hand estimation in world coordinates.

-Although significant progress has been made, existing egocentric hand estimation methods still overlook essential hand-object interactions (HOI), limiting their applicability in embodied tasks.
 While recent approaches have improved hand pose reconstruction, they fail to explicitly model the complex dynamics between hands and objects.
 Furthermore, current methods often underutilize egocentric priors, resulting in reduced robustness and generalization.
-To address these challenges, our EgoGrasp jointly models hand-object dynamics in world coordinates.
-Check \cref{tab:method-category-comparison} for differences between previous tasks.
+To address these challenges, our EgoGrasp jointly models hand-object dynamics in world coordinates by incorporating with body-guided diffusion priors.
+Check \cref{tab:method-category-comparison} for differences between previous tasks. \mypara{Hand-Object Interaction Estimation.} Estimating hand pose and object 6DoF is inherently challenging, especially in hand-object interaction (HOI) scenarios, where the interactions between hand and object further increase the complexity.
+Existing object 6DoF estimation methods can be broadly categorized as: (1)~template-based methods, which rely on predefined CAD models~\cite{wen2024foundationpose, su2022zebrapose} and auxiliary inputs such as segmentation masks and depth maps; (2)~template-free methods, which estimate the 6DoF pose without CAD models and may reconstruct the object mesh, often conditioned on RGB-D inputs and segmentation masks~\cite{lee2025any6d, wen2023bundlesdf, zhang2024omni6dpose, li2019cdpn}.
+Typical approaches include combining a 3D generation model with 6DoF estimation method, or per-instance methods based on differentiable rendering or implicit surface learning.
+However, these approaches are often computationally expensive and struggle with robustness under noise, occlusions, and dynamic conditions.